 Workshop #1 on the Champaign County Regional Planning Commission tool used for Ameren Illinois' energy efficiency programs, including an opportunity to discuss stakeholder questions and feedback.

 Ameren Illinois MDI Assessment Report

+Equitable Energy Upgrade Program (Ameren Illinois and ComEd discussion with stakeholders – if needed)

-Q3 (July):
+Q3 (October):

-Market Development Initiative implementation plans updates from ComEd, Nicor Gas, Peoples Gas & North Shore Gas
+Market Development Initiative implementation plans updates from Ameren Illinois, ComEd, Nicor Gas, Peoples Gas & North Shore Gas, which may include:

-Q4 (October):

 Update from all utilities on efforts to review technical and performance requirements and lessons learned, for Requests for Proposals and Invitations to bid, to encourage and enable non-traditional bidders, new companies, non-profits, and Community-Based Organizations to participate in EE contracting opportunities

 Update from Ameren Illinois on its efforts to identify any data or information gaps related to identifying diverse potential bidders and achieving the goal of increasing diverse bidders

 Update on MDI utility efforts to recruit customers who are payment troubled (barriers, solutions and best practices)

-Q4 (October):

-Equitable Energy Upgrade Program (Ameren Illinois and ComEd discussion with stakeholders – if needed)

 Q4 (December):

 Workshop #2 on the Champaign County Regional Planning Commission tool used for Ameren Illinois' energy efficiency programs, including an opportunity to discuss stakeholder questions and feedback.